mstamos/meteorlessons/README.md

 <li>Time</li>
 <li>Description</li>
 </ul>
 A user can see the list of lessons and navigate into a lesson for more details.
-In addition, he can add a comment/feedback to the lesson only if he is logged in.
+In addition, he can add a comment/feedback and vote (up or down) for a lesson only if he is logged in.
 After the user add a feedback administrator receive a notification.
 <p></p>
 The repository separated into chapters